gabrielecanepa/HTMLStart/README.md

 Modify the content for your needs but **don't change the order** of the tags, that consistently ensure proper document rendering:
 * the _recommend minimum_ must be present and comes first
 * _stylesheets_ are linked at the bottom of the head and external libraries must be loaded first
-* all the _scripts_ are placed at the bottom of the body and external scripts come before
+* all _scripts_ are placed at the bottom of the body and external scripts come before

 ## Contribute